 BAC co-developed 3D printing applications that were utilised in the manufacturing of the Mono R. This 3D printing offered BAC more freedom to create sinuous, organic designs and achieve significant weight savings.

-To develop the prototype, BAC required many large 3D-printed parts for the Mono R launch and worked with MNL as we have one of the largest 3D printing stereolithography systems available, the RPS NEO800.
+To develop the automotive prototype, BAC required many large 3D-printed parts for the Mono R launch and worked with MNL as we have one of the largest 3D printing stereolithography systems available, the RPS NEO800.

 Utilising Our Neo800 Large Capacity SLA Machine

-Using the NEO800’s 800 x 800 x 600mm platform and DSM’s Watershed resin, MNL successfully produced the large rear wheel arches, each measuring at 915 x 330 x 550mm.
-The size of the NEO800 platform allowed MNL to produce each wheel arch in one build without the need for cutting parts into smaller pieces.
+Using the NEO800’s 800 x 800 x 600mm platform and DSM’s Watershed resin, MNL successfully produced the 3d printed large rear wheel arches, each measuring at 915 x 330 x 550mm.
+The size of the NEO800 platform allowed MNL to produce each 3d printed wheel arch in one build without the need for cutting parts into smaller pieces.
 The smooth finish of each part produced on the NEO800 also meant no post-processing, therefore very little or greatly reduced finishing times for paint, resulting in speedy turnaround of parts for MNL.

 BAC were so pleased with the work that MNL produced they decided not to use some of the parts they had made previously and use MNL’s parts instead as they felt the service delivery and finish was superior.